marcobra/HouseNumbering/README.md

 To get ordered increasing numbers on singles points, on geometrical position that differ from inserting sequence, select desired point press "F10" and then enter, the numbering rule will generate correct value for that point.

+To create points from existent lines please use "Locate points along lines" plugin